 Nonmelanoma Skin Cancer: Surgery

-Surgery is the most common way to treat nonmelanoma skin cancer.
-There are many methods of surgery that can be used to remove the cancer.
-The goal is to completely remove the cancer while trying to limit harm to healthy tissue.
+Surgery is one of the most helpful and common procedures for nonmelanoma skin cancer.
+It can remove the cancer with minimal impact on surrounding tissue.
 This is especially important when the cancer is on the face.

 Surgery is most often in a healthcare provider's office or a hospital’s outpatient clinic.
 You’ll be able to go home the same day.